 Configure trust for search between two SharePoint Server farms

-Summary: Configure a SharePoint Server 2016 or a SharePoint Server 2013 content farm that receives search queries to trust the SharePoint Server 2016 farm or SharePoint Server 2013 that sends the queries.
+Summary: Configure a SharePoint Server content farm that receives search queries to trust the SharePoint Server 2019 Public Preview farm, SharePoint Server 2016 farm, or SharePoint Server 2013 that sends the queries.

 To configure an on-premises SharePoint Server content farm to return results from its search index to a separate on-premises SharePoint Server farm, you must perform the following two main procedures:

 - In the farm that will receive the search queries, configure trust of the farm that will send the queries by doing the following:

 Configure a server-to-server trust relationship by using the Open Authorization 2.0 (OAuth 2.0) web authorization protocol.